kaalam/document.source/jazz_reference/pages/reference_api_predicates.md

 The current description is [here](vision_apis_http.html#rest).

-{% include important.html content="How these are reflected in the R and Python API is in progress." %}
+{% include important.html content="How these are reflected in the API is in progress." %}

 See also [predicate modifiers](reference_api_predicate_modifiers.html).